jboonstra/biblesearch_api_docs/notes.md

 # Notes

 Notes are annotations you apply to selected Bible verses.
 Notes belong to users.
+All notes retrieved via API will also include the verses to which they refer.

 ## List

 ### GET /notes.xml

 Returns all of your notes.

-## List with verses

-### GET /notes.xml?include=verses

-You may pass an *include* query parameter with value *verses* with your request to retrieve the verse(s) your notes are assigned to.

 ## Show